-Deep Water Culture is a method of hydroponics in which the roots of plants sit in an aerated pot of water.
-Most DWC systems use a net pot and clay balls to hold the plant securely above the reservoir and the roots of the plant grow down into the water.
-A constant stream of bubbles is produced by an air pump that drives an airstone in the bottom of each DWC bucket, providing plant roots with the perfect ratio of water, nutrients and oxygen for accelerated growth.
+Deep Water Culture is a method of hydroponics where the roots of plants sit in an aerated pot of nutrient solution.
+Most DWC systems use a net pot and clay balls to hold the plant securely above the reservoir.
+The roots are left to grow down into the reservoir and feed as heavily as they wish.
+A constant stream of bubbles is produced by an air pump.
+Air is delivered via an air-stone in the bottom of each DWC pot/bucket/reservoir, providing your plant's roots with the perfect ratio of water, nutrients, and oxygen for accelerated growth.
 DWC systems are cheap, easy to install and come in a number of sizes and plant sites to cater for any size of garden.
-For more info on DWC systems, read our Buyer’s Guide below.
+For more info on DWC systems, read our buyer's guide below.

 Deep Water Culture (DWC)

 As with many hydroponic systems, Deep Water Culture (DWC) relies on several principles to super-charge your plants growth: